-mikromedia 4 offers a variety of connectivity options.
-It includes support for the RF and USB (DEVICE).
-Besides those options, it also offers two 1x26 pin headers (1), which are used to directly access the MCU pins.
+mikromedia 4 offers a huge number of connectivity options.
+It includes support for the Ethernet, RF and USB (HOST/ DEVICE).
+Besides those options, it also offers two 1x26 pin headers, which are used to directly access the MCU pins.
+It allows mikromedia 4 to connect to an Ethernet network over its shield as TX and RX lines are routed to the 1x26 pin headers [2].
+Signalization LEDs are provided on the opposite side of the board.

-5.1 RF
+5.1 Ethernet